-“She jumped up to say ‘Mom!
-My hands are wet’,” Swinney told ABC11 News, “She smelled it.
-She says ‘this is vomit, mom.’
+“She jumped up to say, ‘Mom!
+My hands are wet,’” Swinney said about her daughter’s reaction, according to WTVD-TV.
+“She smelled it.
+She says, ‘This is vomit, Mom.’
 So we went to look.
-It was on the bag, all over her shirt, her hands,” Swinney said.
+It was on the bag, all over her shirt, her hands.”

-That’s when Swinney alerted a flight attendant; but she didn’t get the response she’d expect.
+Swinney let a flight attendant know about the gross situation, but she didn’t get the response she’d expected.

-Frontier Airlines is standing by the flight attendant’s version of a “disruptive” passenger who needed to be removed.
-But multiple eye witnesses support Swinney’s story about what happened, including a person who identifies as Lynette Lipke on Facebook.
+Although the airline accepted the flight attendant’s account—of a “disruptive” passenger who needed to be removed—judging by the statement it later released, multiple eyewitnesses corroborates Swinney’s story, including a person posting as Lynette Lipke on Facebook.

-Lipke wrote on April 20th: “the stewardess gave the young girl Clorox wipes and gloves, the mom said you need to move us and have someone clean this up..the stewardess said...its not my job!
+Lipke wrote on April 20: “[T]he stewardess gave the young girl Clorox wipes and gloves, the mom said you need to move us and have someone clean this up..the stewardess said...its not my job!
 The mom then said well we are not going to clean this up, you were suppose to be cleaning the plane before we got on.”

+Swinney sat in a jail cell for the rest of the day while her crying daughter was placed in temporary protective custody.
 “I felt humiliated,” Swinney said.
-She sat in a jail cell for the rest of the day while her crying daughter was placed in temporary child protective custody.

 Does Frontier think that passenger and crew “safety” means protection from a rightfully “Angry Black Woman,” or safety from the clearly legal and scientific biohazard of vomit and bodily fluid on passengers’ seats that their crew failed to remove... even after delaying the flight so the plane could be cleaned?
 Just because they were landed in Las Vegas doesn’t mean there was a party on board, but really, what was the crew doing instead of cleaning up vomit?
 The world may never know…

-In calm tone Rosetta asked for hotel accommodation or other means of assistance if she leaves; she has work in the morning, there’s an unknown person’s vomit on the plane, and her daughter, and this is all quite disruptive to her life right now...she just wants to go home.
-She refused to get up until a manager confirmed she’d be given proper accommodations to amend for the airline’s mistake.
+In a calm tone, Rosetta asked for hotel accommodation or other means of assistance if she leaves; she has work in the morning, there’s an unknown person’s vomit on the plane, and her daughter, and this is all quite disruptive to her life right now...she just wants to go home.
+She refused to get up until a manager confirmed she’d be given proper accommodations to compensate her for the airline’s mistake.
 Instead, police removed the Black Woman as if she herself were the true threat to the passengers on board.
-Then Ms. Swinney chose to rightfully raise her voice.
+Then Swinney chose to rightfully raise her voice.

-From what videos are showing, and first-hand witnesses are reporting, Rosetta was not a threat.
+From what videos are showing, and firsthand witnesses are reporting, Swinney was not a threat.
 She posed no danger to the plane or the passengers.
 Several questions remain: Whose vomit was it?
 Why wasn’t it cleaned even after a delay-causing cleaning?
-Wouldn’t a cleaning delay mean the plane should be extra clean instead of a literal bio-hazard?
+Wouldn’t a cleaning delay mean the plane should be extra clean instead of a literal biohazard?

-Frontier Airline refunded the cost of Swinney’s original flight home, but Rosetta is standing firmly behind her innocence.
-She has hired a civil rights attorney to fight her misdemeanor trespassing charge along with failure to comply to airport rules.
+Frontier Airlines reimbursed Swinney for the cost of her original flight home, according to WTVD, but she has hired a civil rights attorney to fight the charges leading to her arrest: misdemeanor trespassing and failure to comply with airport rules.
 She’ll stand before a judge in a Las Vegas courtroom in June.